 - 5.2.5.
-An accessory building shall not be used as a dwelling unless it meets all applicable National Building Code standards, Alberta Safety Code standards, and/or CSA A277 certification for a permanent dwelling. - 5.2.6.
-The siting of a detached garage or other accessory building shall be in accordance with Figure 1. - ▼ Figure 1: Accessory Structures in the Urban General District
+An accessory building shall not be used as a dwelling unless it meets all applicable National Building Code standards, Alberta Safety Code standards, and/or CSA A277 certification for a permanent dwelling, and a development permit is obtained. - 5.2.6.
+The siting of a detached garage or other accessory building shall be in accordance with Figure 1.

+▼ Figure 1: Accessory Structures in the Urban General District